aimhigherweb/iec_website/content/what-we-do/vision-training.md

 * Words moving a page
 * Sensitivity to light

-The visual skills important include accommodation (eye focusing), vergence (eye alignment) and eye movement
+These important visual skills include accommodation (eye focusing), vergence (eye alignment) and eye movement

 #### Accommodation (Eye Focusing)

-Accommodation refers to the eyes ability to focus clearly on objects when looking at distance objects to near objects.
+Accommodation refers to the eyes ability to focus clearly when looking from distance objects to near objects and vice versa.
 It is controlled by the ciliary muscle inside of the eye which changes the shape of the lenses, changing where it focuses.

 Vision training specifically targeted for improving eye focusing aims to improve and develop good control of the ciliary muscle.